amast09/weather-app/README.md

 This application allows a user to display weather information for a specific location using their browser.

-Code is auto deployed to http://amast09-weather-app.s3-website-us-east-1.amazonaws.com (ideally this is `https` but there is only so much time in the day)
+Code is auto deployed to TODO

 ## Getting Started